Skip to content

 AcademicsScandinavia Criminal Justice

-Credit/Registration: Students accepted to this program will be automatically registered for CJS 380 Scandinavian Perspectives on Justice 3 credits for summer term.
+Credit/Registration: Students accepted to this program will be automatically registered for CJS 380 Scandinavian Perspectives on Justice 3 credits for spring term.
 Students must leave room for the 3 credits in their credit load or will have to pay for exceeding the 20 credit maximum.
-The 3 credits for this program are not optional.

-Pre-Travel Requirements: There will be one mandatory, preparatory class meetings during the spring term.
+Pre-Travel Requirements: There will be one mandatory, preparatory class meetings during the winter term.

 Instructors: